wp-plugins/exchange-addon-custom-loop/readme.txt

 10. Added content blocks before and after the loop (since 1.0.4)

 == Changelog ==
+= 1.0.9 - 2015/04/20 =
+* Minor update to fix code that resulted in PHP notices when wp_debug is set to true

 = 1.0.8 - 2015/03/10 =
 * Fixed version tag